 From practically the entire city center you can see this fortress built on Castle Rock, a rock of volcanic origin.
 Edinburgh Castle brings together everything that children and adults could hope for: history, adventure, extraordinary views, jewels and legends.
 It is not surprising, therefore, that the queues to visit it, especially in the summer months when there is more tourism in the city, are significant.
-Here is a summary of the best options for visiting its interior:
+I summarize the best options to visit inside:

-Tickets to Edinburgh Castle cost about 15 euros, there are discounts for children from 5 to 15 years and children under five years get in free.
+General admission tickets to Edinburgh Castle cost about 15 euros, there are discounts for children aged 5 to 15 and children under five get in free.
 You can buy your tickets at the box office or on the official website of Edinburgh Castle.
 My advice is to do it online and you will save the queue you will find to access the box office.

 The guided tour lasts about an hour and a half (once finished you can continue exploring Edinburgh Castle at your own pace in more detail if you wish).
 To book your place online simply indicate the day you would like to take the tour and the language (available in German, English and Spanish).